hubtype/botonic/doc-botonic/docs/components/components-media.md

 ## Purpose

-Using media such as images, videos or attached files helps to visualize the conversation and draws attention.
+Using media such as images, videos, audios or attached files helps to visualize the conversation and draws attention.

 <details>
 <summary>Example</summary>